equinor/ert/docs/rst/manual/keywords/index.rst

 --------------------------
 .. _advanced_optional_keywords:

-The keywords in this section, controls advanced features of the enkf application.
-Insight in the internals of the enkf application and/or ECLIPSE may be required to fully understand their effect.
+The keywords in this section, controls advanced features of ERT.
+Insight in the internals of ERT and/or ECLIPSE may be required to fully understand their effect.
 Moreover, many of these keywords are defined in the site configuration, and thus optional to set for the user, but required when installing the enkf application at a new site.